Sethuramalingam-art/speakersListFeature/README.md

 5. Handled performance for component using viewencapsualtion method

-6. Unit testing for components, services and reducer and selector and custom pipes
+6. Unit testing for components, services, reducer, selector and custom pipes